Sex-positive movement: Consent culture

+Intersectionality

+Intersectionality within the sex-positive movement strives to recognize complex identities, inclusiveness, regardless of social categories of gender, class, race, and sexuality.
+It lacks the inclusion of race and ethnicity, gender, gender identity, sexual orientation, and status.
+The sex-positive movement strives to move towards incorporating cultural diversity, and taking into account the variety in sexual practices as well as sexual minorities and other marginalized or oppressed identities.
+Positive sexuality compasses the well-being and happiness of an individual, individuality in sexuality, embracing multiple ways of knowing and learning, professional ethics, open and honest communication, peacemaking, while being applicable to all levels of social structure.

+Sex-positivity was established and rooted from a Western perspective.
+Much of the current sex-positive frameworks is concentrated on the educated, industrialized, prosperous, and democratic populations, neglecting the idea of intersectionality and marginalized groups.

+Criticism

 In opposition, some feminists believe sex-positivity perceives disadvantage in women but makes them easier to oppress.
-A large religious–particularly Abrahamic—conservative opposition to sex-positivity sees human sexuality as a destructive force except under the contract of a marriage.
+A large religious—particularly Abrahamic—conservative opposition to sex-positivity sees human sexuality as a destructive force except under the contract of a marriage.
 Sexual acts are ranked hierarchically, with marital heterosexuality at the top of the hierarchy and masturbation, homosexuality, and other sexualities that deviate from societal expectations closer to the bottom.
-Medicine and psychiatry are said to have also contributed to sex-negativity, as they may designate some forms of sexuality that appear on the bottom of this hierarchy as being pathological (see Mental illness).
+Medicine and psychiatry are said to have also contributed to sex-negativity, as they may designate some forms of sexuality that appear on the bottom of this hierarchy as being pathological (see mental illness).

 Multiple feminists, such as Verkerk, Glick, and Bauer have criticized iterations of sex-positivity due to concerns about its effectiveness in challenging patriarchal norms.
-The aforementioned feminists insist they are "sex-critical" rather than "sex-negative".
-Scholar, Verkerk, acknowledges this by stating that "there are both harmful and liberating aspects of female sexual objectification and an accurate account of it must consider both.
+These feminists insist they are "sex-critical" rather than "sex-negative".
+Scholar, Verkerk, acknowledges this by stating that "there are both harmful and liberating aspects of female sexual objectification and an accurate account of it must consider both".
 Critics also take issue with the commodification of sexuality.
-Women are told both to invest in western standards of beauty and sexualization while also becoming a "consumable objects themselves.'
-Sex-positive feminism has also been criticized for its emphasis on defeating the patriarchal gender norms through personal life choices, "rather than to dismantle, critique, expose, or challenge systematic discrimination and violence.
+Women are told both to invest in western standards of beauty and sexualization while also becoming "consumable objects themselves."
+Sex-positive feminism has also been criticized for its emphasis on defeating the patriarchal gender norms through personal life choices, "rather than to dismantle, critique, expose, or challenge systematic discrimination and violence."

-The SlutWalk received criticism of its efficacy as an activist event.
+The SlutWalk has received criticism of its efficacy as an activist event.
 SlutWalk's purpose was to reclaim the word "slut" and counteract victim-blaming.
 Despite the aim of the slut-walk, critics point out that the word "slut" had not been reclaimed.
 Rather, the word slut had become reified.
 Critics of the SlutWalk also suggest that the focus on revealing clothing "ultimately displace[s] the sombre and deadly issues of rape, domestic violence, sexual abuse, and street harassment."
 Lastly, the SlutWalk received criticism for lack of consideration of the hyper-sexualization that women of colour face.
 Black Women's Blueprint penned an open letter to the slut-walk explaining that Black women cannot "afford to label" themselves as those in the slut-walk do.